-Educational advocates provide skill development and case management to youth at risk for dropping out, involved in Becca, and/or in the Juvenile Justice System.
-Services promote achievement of diploma, GED or vocational certificate; and engagement in career planning.
+Dropout Prevention and Re-Engagement provides skill development and case management to youth at risk for dropping out, involved in Becca, and/or in the Juvenile Justice System.
+Services promote achievement of diploma, GED or vocational certificate; and engagement in career planning, including:

 - King County: TBA